 — BANGBROSOFFICIAL (@BangBrosDotCom1) June 30, 2020

 Now Khalifa, who has amassed a large social media following and even been hailed as a feminist hero, is the subject of a petition calling for the removal of her videos, and a hashtag #JusticeForMia has begun trending on TikTok.
-At the time of writing, almost 2 million people have signed the petition.

 “Mia and her team have provided countless financial offers to the current owners of her domain name and pornographic videos to no avail,” the petition describes.
 “Mia attends therapy on a consistent basis for trauma, emotional distress, and consequences of bullying [related to her hijab video].”